readium/guided-navigation/README.md

 | ---- | ----------- | ------ |
 | `description` | Text, audio or image description for the current Guided Navigation Object. | Guided Navigation Object without `children` |

-*Example 8: Audio and text description for an image*
+*Example: Audio and text description for an image*

 ```json
 {